kvali7/Bitonic-Sort-Using-Batcher-Network/README.md

 # CRS_PRJ_289Q_WQ2020_Temp
-Repository for EEC 289Q Course project.
+Branch for the Other GPU sorting algorithms